 Instructions

-- Add the flour and mix until just incorporated.
+- Finally, add the flour and mix until just incorporated.
+The batter should be smooth.

-- Bake the cakes for 11-14 minutes until the edges are just set (mine were perfect at 12).
-They will look under-done in the middle when you take them out of the oven.
+- Bake the cakes for 11-14 minutes until the edges are just set.
+They will look slightly under-done in the middle when you take them out of the oven.

-- Let sit 5 minutes.
-Place a dessert plate over each ramekin and carefully invert the plate and ramekin.
+- Place a dessert plate over each ramekin and carefully invert the plate and ramekin.
 Remove the ramekin and serve the cakes immediately.
-Garnish with cocoa powder, fruit, a drizzle of caramel, ice cream, or fresh whipped cream if desired.
+Garnish with a drizzle of caramel and a sprinkle of coarse sea salt.
+Enjoy!

 Notes